sunshowers-code/rust-cli-recommendations/src/binaries-vs-libraries.md

 You *may* expose your application's functionality as a library.
 Some binaries are simple and don't necessarily need to expose their functionality as a library.
 Other binaries are more complex, in which case their functionality can be exposed as a library that others can build upon.

-In any case, binary *crates* *should not* expose their library functionality within the same crate.
-The library, if exposed, *should* be a different crate, with an appropriate name linking the two.
+In any case, binary crates *must not* expose their library functionality within the same crate.
+The library, if exposed, *must* be a different crate, with an appropriate name linking the two.
 The library *should not* have any command-line parsing logic.

-**Why?**
+**Why separate libraries from binaries?**
-* For other consumers of the library, clap is an unnecessary dependency.
+* For other consumers of the library, clap and other binary-only dependencies are unnecessary.
 * The binary's versioning is separated out from the library's versioning; see [Versioning](versioning.html) for more.
-* Compile times become quicker.

 **Reasons against exposing a library**
 * Maintaining a library in addition to a binary is hard work.
 It involves documentation and versioning.